Stevenmariin4/challenge/Readme.md

 # Challenge

-this project is to allow the uploading of files in CSV, JSON lines, or TXT format, analyze their content, and return the information in JSON format.
+This project is to allow the uploading of files in CSV, JSON lines, or TXT format, analyze their content, and return the information in JSON format.

 ## Installation